 Elevation 5,328 feet, Population 106,567

-It’s hard to mention Boulder, Colorado in conversation without someone levying an opinion.
-Millions have heard of the Front Range city and for good reason.
-Boulder has been on every list imaginable from top adventure town, to best place to live, to best college town.
+It’s hard to mention Boulder, Colorado, in conversation without someone levying an opinion.
+Millions have heard of the Front Range city.
+Boulder has been on every list imaginable, from top adventure town, to best place to live, to best college town.
 If world-class rock climbing, mountain biking, city biking, creek floating, trail hiking, alpine scrambling, backpacking, backcountry skiing, and mountaineering are words that pump your outdoor adventure heart, then Boulder is where you want to be.

-Five, trail connected peaks framing the city (Mt.
+- Five, trail-connected peaks frame the city (Mt.
 Sanitas, Mt.
 Flagstaff, Green Mt., Bear Pk., and South Boulder Pk.)

-45 minutes to Indian Peaks Wilderness, containing endless backcountry opportunities
+- 45 minutes to the Indian Peaks Wilderness, containing endless backcountry opportunities

 Local Adventure Vibe

-Let’s dive in, Boulder is a defiant city.
+Let’s dive in; Boulder is a defiant city.
 Located only 45 minutes from Denver, the city bought and conserved a ring of land around it to block the suburbs from creeping in.
-It would rather be defined by the outdoors, than its proximity to metropolis.
-The city is also mega health-conscious, and routinely ranks among the top five healthiest places to live in the US, with an average obesity rate of 12.4%.
+It would rather be defined by the outdoors than its proximity to metropolitan areas.
+The city is also mega-health-conscious and routinely ranks among the top five healthiest places to live in the US, with an average obesity rate of 12.4%.
 Some of the more iconic events in Boulder include Bolder Boulder, a yearly 10k race that attracts thousands, Boulder Creek Festival (centered on the eponymous creek threading through downtown), Tube to Work Day, where people dress up in work clothes, hop in a tube and float to work on the creek, Boulder Craft Beer Fest (Colorado LOVES craft beer, and Boulder has dozens of tasty breweries to get acquainted with), Frozen Dead Guy Days (not technically in Boulder, but only a half-hour away in Ned) and much more.
-The Boulderthon™ marathon and half marathon was created by an avid New York Road Runners runner to spread the joy of marathons.
 With Eldora Ski Resort just up the canyon, Boulder is truly a four-season playground.
-A great way to tap into the local vibe is to join an adventure group, here’s a list of a few options thanks to RootsRated.
+A great way to tap into the local vibe is to join an adventure group; here’s a list of a few options thanks to RootsRated.